 Christophersen (1939, 29) distinguishes between the explicit contextual, the implicit contextual and the situational basis use for definite NPs.
-According to the contemporary terminology in the literature we will call these three main groups anaphorical, relational and situational use, respectively.
-I discuss a fourth group of unique uses though Christophersen does not recognize it as a proper use, but rather subsumes it under the three other uses.
+According to the contemporary terminology in the literature we will call these three main groups anaphoric, relational and situational use, respectively.
+I discuss a fourth group of unique uses though Christophersen does not recognize it as a proper use, but rather subsumes it under the three other uses (see Hawkins 1978 and Lyons 1999 for further types of uses).